 River walk and chain bridge

 If you just have a short time in Melrose and want to explore a small walk then I recommend heading towards the river and the Chain bridge.
 It’s a historic bridge, built in 1826 that used to collect tolls for those crossing – you can see the toll house on the south side of the river.

 St Cuthbert’s Way

 While you might not be willing to embark on such a long journey yourself, you might be interested to know that the long distance path, St Cuthbert’s Way, begins in Melrose.
-It’s a 100km pilgrimage and walking trail and takes you all the way to the Holy Island of Lindisfarne in Northumberland.
+It’s a 100km pilgrimage and walking trail and takes you all the way to the Holy Island of Lindisfarne in with its ruined abbey and castle in Northumberland.

 You can’t miss the Eildon Hills that brood over the town of Melrose.
 There are three of them (hence the Trimontium Roman fort – Three hills) and there are a number of walks that you can do from Melrose to the summits.

 I’ll confess I never did these walks myself as my kids were young and not the best walkers, but I know lots of people who did the walk and enjoyed it.
 It’s still on my list of things to do!

 There’s a leaflet that you can download with lots of walks in the area and include walks to the Eildon hills as well which is worth looking at before you go.